fusillicode/amr-shortcode-any-widget/readme.txt

 == Changelog ==
+= Version 1.8 =
+*  Whoops - had renamed the main file and forgot to delete it from the svn.
+Forcing a version number change to ensure files get cleaned up for everyone

 = Version 1.7 =
 *  Change: Changed so that debugs and debug prompt will only show to a logged in administrator.

 = Version 1.6 =
 *  Add: added a settings page to help people out (not really settings)